craftcms/cms/docs/extend/element-types.md

 ```

 ::: tip
 The first attribute you list here is a special case.
 It defines the header for the first column in the table view, which is the only one admins can’t remove.
-Its values will be the element string representations (whatever their `__toString()` methods return).
+Its default value will be the element string representation but this can be overwritten by updating `getName()`.
 :::

 If it’s a big list, you can also limit which columns should be visible by default for new [sources](#sources) by adding a protected `defineDefaultTableAttributes()` method to your element class: